 I want to mention some important aspects of the broker dealer conversation.
 They can add an intense amount of value once the retail transaction is already successful.
 Then they will bring in their clients.
 This will happen once it’s a no brainer and low risk for them with their client relationships.

 They open up some “problem states.”
 It’s difficult for companies to sell shares into Texas and Florida in particular because they are not cooperating with the SEC.
 Then you’re talking about 14% of the US investing public.
 You get access to them easily with a broker dealer.
 Having a broker dealer on is great.
 But there are some complications that have to do with FINRA at the moment where the process of getting the deal approved by FINRA can be unpredictable and sometimes very slow.
+There is room for improvement in how FINRA operates, making it an interesting potential career path for graduates who could make a real difference.
+The exams, like the md-101, are far more manageable nowadays too thanks to all the guidance that is available online.
+But back to the purpose of this article:

 Patrick: Whether you use a broker dealer or not?